NuLLxD/MGSVLUA/Readme.md

 * Easy S Rank Missions // TPPResults.LUA
 * Remove rank restriction on items // TPPResults.LUA

-Note: To use any of my edits I reccomend using the QAR tool and dictionary provided in the QAR folder.
+Note: To use any of my edits I recommend using the QAR tool and dictionary provided in the QAR folder.

 **Important**